Ashwani2529/Image-To-Speech/README.md

 2. Installing the dependencies

-First goto the (https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-5.3.0.20221222.exe) engine, read the steps and install it on your system.
+First goto the (https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-5.3.0.20221222.exe) engine, and then extract the .exe file in folder named "terr" read the steps and install it on your system.
 After installing it, follow the steps mentioned below.

 ```
 $ pip install numpy